amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 The most ardent users of slide rules, naturally, were engineers.
 But slide rules were used in all human endeavours that required calculating: business, construction, manufacturing, medicine, and even photography.
 Obviously, bankers and accountants relied on the slide rule to perform numerical gymnastics.
 But construction sites and factory floors, too, used specialised versions of slide rules for mixing concrete, computing volumes, etc. Surveyors used the [stadia slide rule](http://www.rechenschieber.org/stadia.pdf) made specifically for the purpose.
 Doctors use special, [medical slide rules](https://www.rechenschieber-werbemittel.de/en/slide-charts/medical) for calculating all manner of things: body mass index, pregnancy terms, medicine dosage, and the like.
 Photographers used [photometric slide rules](https://en.wikipedia.org/wiki/Actinograph) for calculating film development times.
 Army officers used [artillery slide rules](https://www.springfieldarsenal.net/155MM-Howitzer-slide-rule-range-tables-for-M483-M16.htm).
 Pilots used [aviation slide rules](https://www.sliderulemuseum.com/Aerospace.htm).
 The list goes on.

-But then, in 1972, HP released its first programmable scientific calculator, the inimitable [HP-35](https://en.wikipedia.org/wiki/HP-35).
+But then, in 1972, HP released its first programmable scientific calculator, the inimitable [HP-35](https://hpmuseum.org/hp35.htm).
 The HP-35 rang loud the death knell of the slide rule.
 Although electronic pocket calculators were unaffordable in the early 1970s, they became ubiquitous within a decade, and they largely displaced the slide rule.
 By the early 1980s, only a few people were using the slide rule.
 I was one.

 It was around this time that I arrived at the university—in [Burma](https://en.wikipedia.org/wiki/Myanmar).
 In those days, electronic pocket calculators were beyond the reach of most college students.
 To ensure fairness, [my engineering college](https://en.wikipedia.org/wiki/Yangon_Technological_University) insisted that all students used the government-issued slide rule, which was readily accessible to everyone.
 In those days, many classrooms in my college had large, wall-mounted [demonstration slide rules](https://sliderulemuseum.com/DemoSR.htm) to teach first-year students how properly to use the slide rule like an engineer—that is, to eradicate the bad habits learned in high school.

 I subsequently emigrated to the US.
 Arrival in the US ended my association with the slide rule because, by the 1980s, American engineers were already using HP calculators and PC-based MATLAB technical computing software.
 I soon became an [HP RPN calculator](https://www.hpmuseum.org/) devotee.
 As such, I never got to use the slide rule, professionally.
 But I hung on to my student slide rules: the government-issued Aristo 0968 Studio and the privately-acquired Faber-Castell 8/10 circular slide rule.
 To this day, I remain partial to the intimate, tactile nature of the slide rule, especially its demands upon the user's brain.
 Over the next four decades, I have collected numerous slide rules.
 Many models in my collection are the ones I coveted as an engineering student in Burma, but were well beyond my reach.

-My goals in writing this article are to preserve the knowledge about, and the memory of, the slide rule: how it works and how it was used.
+My main goal in writing this article is to [preserve the knowledge](https://youtu.be/CblhxhnSymg) about, and the memory of, the slide rule: how it works and how it was used.
 The focus here is on the basic principles of operation and how the slide rule was used in engineering.
 It is important to note that this is a "how it works" explanation, and not a "how to use" manual.
-Those who are interested in the most efficient use of a particular slide rule may read the books listed in the resources section at the end of this article.
+Those who are interested in the most efficient use of a slide rule may read the manuals listed in the resources section at the end of this article.
 Beyond history and reminiscence, I hope to highlight the wide-ranging utility of some of the most basic mathematical functions that are familiar to middle schoolers.

+It is impossible to discuss the slide rule without having a device in one's hand.
+For the presentations below, I chose the Keuffel & Esser (K&E) 4081-3 Log Log Duplex Decitrig engineering slide rule.
+You can [get one on eBay](https://www.ebay.com/sch/i.html?_from=R40&_trksid=p2334524.m570.l1313&_nkw=k%26e+4081-3+slide+rule&_sacat=0&LH_TitleDesc=0&_odkw=k%26e+4081-3+log+log+duplex+decitrig&_osacat=0) rather cheaply.
+You will need a slide rule to follow the discussions.
+Alternatively, you could use the [web application that simulates](https://www.sliderules.org/react/k_e_decilon.html) a more advanced model K&E 68-1100 Deci-Lon.

 # PRINCIPLES

 ## *arithmetic operations*

-***properties of  logarithms***—The base-10 logarithm function $log_{10}(x)$ and its inverse power-of-10 function $10^x$ are the engines that power the slide rule.
+***properties of  logarithms***—The base-$10$ common logarithm function $log_{10}(x)$ and its inverse power-of-10 function $10^x$ are the engines that power the slide rule.
 The two main properties of logarithms upon which the slide rule relies are these:
 $$
 a × b = log^{-1}[log(a) + log(b)] \\
 a ÷ b = log^{-1}[log(a) - log(b)]
 $$
 That is, to compute $a × b$, we first compute the sum of $log(a)$ and $log(b)$, then compute the $log^{-1}$ of the sum.
 Likewise, $a ÷ b$ is computed as the $log^{-1}$ of the difference between $log(a)$ and $log(b)$.
 Note that $log^{-1}(x) = 10^x$.

 ***logarithmic scale***—The slide rule mechanised these calculations by using two identical logarithmic scales, commonly labelled $C$ (on the slide) and $D$ (on the frame).
-To derive the logarithmic scale, we begin with a 25-cm-long linear scale divided into $10$ equal major divisions, marked $0, 1, 2, 3, ..., 10$, similar to an ordinary ruler.
-We then line up $log(1) = 0$ with the linear scale's $0$, and place $log(2) = 0.301, log(3) = 0.477, ...$ at the appropriate spots along the linear scale.
+To derive the logarithmic scale, we begin with a 25-cm-long arithmetic scale divided into $10$ equal major divisions, marked $0, 1, 2, 3, ..., 10$, similar to an ordinary ruler.
+We then line up $log(1) = 0$ with the arithmetic scale's $0$, and place $log(2) = 0.301, log(3) = 0.477, ...$ at the appropriate spots along the arithmetic scale.
 The resulting graduations is the logarithmic scale.
-Incidentally, the linear scale is the log $L$ scale, which is used to compute the $log$ function.
-The linear $L$ scale and the logarithmic $D$ scales are shown below.
+Incidentally, the arithmetic scale is the logarithm scale $L$, which is used to compute the $log$ function.
+The arithmetic $L$ scale and the logarithmic $D$ scales are shown below.

 [$L$ scale and $D$ scale]

+The $D$ and the $L$ scales are related by a bijective function $log$:
+$$
+log: D → L \\
+log^{-1}: L → D
+$$
-In essence, the $log$ and $log^{-1}$ functions are transform pair that convert between the linear scale and the logarithmic scale.
-The $log$ function transforms the linear scale's $×$ and $÷$ operators into the logarithmic scale's $+$ and $-$ operators.
+The special name for $log^{-1}$ is $10^x$.
+The $D$ and the $L$ scales form a transform pair that converts between the  logarithmic scale and the arithmetic scale.
+To put it differently, the $log$ function transforms the arithmetic scale's $×$ and $÷$ operators into the logarithmic scale's $+$ and $-$ operators, and the $log^{-1}$ function performs the inverse transformation.

 Naturally, plotting the $log$ function on a logarithmic scale produces a sequence of evenly spaced values.
+Hence, the $L$ scale appears linear, when laid out on the logarithmic slide rule.
 Note also that the mere act of reading $x$ on the logarithmic scale implicitly computes $log(x)$, and there is no need explicitly to compute $log^{-1}(x)$.
 Gunter's logarithmic scale, thus, was the groundbreaking idea that made the slide rule work so effectively, efficiently, effortlessly.

+The logarithmic scale has many other uses in STEM beyond the slide rule: the [Richter scale](https://en.wikipedia.org/wiki/Richter_magnitude_scale) used to measure seismic events; the $dB$ [decibel scale](https://en.wikipedia.org/wiki/Decibel) used to measure sound pressure levels; the [spectrogram](https://en.wikipedia.org/wiki/Spectrogram) used to visualise frequency domain signals are just a few examples.
+These uses exploit the logarithmic scale's ability to compress a very large range, while preserving relevant details.

 ***computations using logarithmic scales***—To compute $log(2)$, we manipulate the slide rule as follows:

-1. ***D***—Place the cursor hairline on the *argument* $2$ on the $D$ scale.
+1. $D$—Place the cursor hairline on the *argument* $2$ on the $D$ scale.
-2. ***L***—Read under the hairline the *result* $0.301$ on the $L$ scale.
+2. $L$—Read under the hairline the *result* $0.301$ on the $L$ scale.
 This computes $log(2) = 0.301$.

 [$log(2)$ photo]

 To compute $2 × 3$, we manipulate the slide rule as follows:

-1. ***D***—Place the hairline on the *multiplicand* $2$ on the $D$ scale.
+1. $D$—Place the hairline on the *multiplicand* $2$ on the $D$ scale.
-2. ***C***—Slide the left-hand $1$ on the $C$ scale under the hairline.
+2. $C$—Slide the left-hand $1$ on the $C$ scale under the hairline.
-3. ***C***—Place the hairline on the *multiplier* $3$ on the $C$ scale.
+3. $C$—Place the hairline on the *multiplier* $3$ on the $C$ scale.
-4. ***D***—Read under the hairline the *product* $6$ on the $D$ scale.
+4. $D$—Read under the hairline the *product* $6$ on the $D$ scale.

+[$2 × 3$ photo]

 The above multiplication procedure computes $2 × 3 = 6$, like this: